 Challenge #1: Access security and control

-Even pre-COVID-19, many organizations were turning to cloud-based programs for collaboration.
+For years, organizations have turned to cloud-based programs for collaboration.
 While these programs can help your teams work together and exchange information, they can also lead to information oversharing.
 And now, with most or all of your employees remotely logging into your systems, what if you’re unknowingly giving access to the wrong people, or exposing your information to be compromised?

 Internally, employees might be using unauthorized tools to access company systems of record—or using easy-to-crack passwords that hackers could use to steal sensitive data.
 And externally, your company could be inadvertently sharing too much information with external companies, partners, and vendors.